ZRshid/ZRshid/README.md

 **Data Engineer | AWS Certified (In Progress) | Transforming raw data into actionable business insights through scalable cloud-native ETL pipelines**

-✍️ I’ve started writing on [Medium](https://medium.com/@zrshid) about data engineering and AWS, no posts yet, but coming soon! 👀

 My journey into data engineering started from curiosity about how raw data can be transformed into real business value.
 I’m learning every day and excited to share what I pick up along the way.